 - Request a call back from a specialist by completing our online claims form.

-As we have almost completed this article, we are going to use this section to answer some common questions.
+As we have almost completed this article, we are going to use this section to answer some common questions about a mortgage company data breach.
 If you need to ask us anything else in relation to mortgage provider data breach claims, please get in touch today.

 Can you sue a company for a data breach?

 On its own, a GDPR data breach won’t entitle you to claim compensation.
-However, if you are harmed by the breach, a claim could be possible.
+However, if you are harmed by the mortgage company data breach, a claim could be possible.
 For example, you could claim for any money lost because of the breach or any psychological injuries sustained.

 While an individual may have caused the data breach to happen, the data controller or processor could be held to account for the incident.
 You can search the ICO’s data protection register to find out details about any registered company.